Feast: Preparing to Rule (1993)

 I Thessalonians 4:8 Therefore he who rejects this does not reject man, but God, who has also given us His Holy Spirit.

 Now turn to II Timothy 2.
 As far as we know, this is the last letter that Paul wrote.
 So, we have gone from the first, and now to the last.
-He wrote this just before he was, as tradition has said, beheaded just outside of Rome.
+He wrote this just before he was, as tradition says, beheaded just outside of Rome.
 This, then, was what was on his mind at the end of his life.

 II Timothy 2:19-21 Nevertheless, the solid foundation of God stands, having this seal: "The Lord knows those who are His," and, "Let everyone who names the name of Christ [true Christians] depart from iniquity."
 But in a great house [family, dynasty] there are not only vessels of gold and silver, but also of wood and clay, some for honor and some for dishonor.
 Therefore if anyone cleanses himself [we have a part in the process] from the latter, he will be a vessel for honor, sanctified and useful for the Master, prepared for every good work.